simeononsecurity/simeononsecurity.ch/content/articles/mastering-google-dorks-osint-hacking-power/index.en.md

 ## Conclusion

 Google Dorks are powerful search queries that serve both as a valuable asset for hackers and a critical tool for OSINT professionals.
-While they can be used for malicious purposes, their significance in uncovering vulnerabilities and gathering information cannot be ignored.
+While they can be used for malicious purposes, their significance in uncovering vulnerabilities and gathering information can't be ignored.
 You need to use Google Dorks responsibly and ethically to enhance security and investigations in the digital age.

 ## References